partenziF/AfterhoursGameTest/README.md

 `gcloud functions logs read <FUNCTION-NAME>`

-## Create frontend
+## Create Angular App

-_Go to afterhours-test-federica directory_
+_In  game-project-ahfp1 directory clone repository contains angular application_

-`cd afterhours-test-federica`
+`cd game-project-ahfp1`

 _Clone git repository_

 `git clone https://github.com/partenziF/afterhoursApp.git`

-`cd AfterhoursApp/`
+`cd afterhoursApp/`

 _Use project created_

-`firebase use afterhours-test-federica`
+`firebase use game-project-ahfp1`

+_Check your project list_

+`firebase projects:list`

+_Now project you should see (current) near project id_

+_Create new app for selected project_

+???`firebase apps:create WEB "Afterhours Firebase"`

+## Enable anonymous auth:

+In the [Firebase console](https://console.firebase.google.com/), open the Auth section.

+On the Sign-in Methods page, enable the Anonymous sign-in method.

 _Now to get the configuration file type, anche if request choose the app_

 `firebase apps:sdkconfig WEB`

-_replace the code in initializeApp in afterhoursApp/src/environments/environments.ts and /src/environments/environments.prod.ts_
+_replace the code in initializeApp in afterhoursApp/src/environments/environments.ts and srcenvironments/environments.prod.ts_

 _When the function finishes deploying, take note of the httpsTrigger.url property or find it using the following command:_